vlang/v/doc/docs.md

 println(world)
 ```

-Constants are declared with `const`.
-They can only be defined
-at the module level (outside of functions).
+Constants are declared with a `const` keyword.
+They can only be defined at the module level (outside of functions).

 Constant values can never be changed.